Clayton Corridor Plan

 -

-Ryan asked 6 months agoHi Ryan,
+Kristen asked 2 months agoHi Kristen,

 No, currently there is no new public pool planned for the Clayton Corridor area at this time.

-In the last 7 years, the City has invested in two 50 metre aquatic facilities for Surrey residents, one in Grandview Heights and one in the Guildford Town Centre.
+In recent years, the City has invested in two 50 metre aquatic facilities for Surrey residents, one in Grandview Heights and one in the Guildford Town Centre.
 Both facilities compliment the Surrey Sport and Leisure Complex 50 metre aquatic facility in Fleetwood Town Centre.
 Although a new pool is not in the Parks, Recreation and Culture 10 Year Strategic Plan for Clayton Corridor, all recreation facilities are reviewed each year for the 5 year financial capital plan.

-Scottmacg asked 11 months agoHi there,
+Ben asked 2 months agoHi James,

 Custom